Wrought Ironwork Finishes

 Our favourite finish and the most traditional for forged iron and steel.
 It displays the finest textures of the metalwork.

 To achieve this finish, the surface of the metal is heated and oxidised to bring out the subtle colours and shades of hand-forged iron.
 It is then dipped in hot beeswax.
 As the wax cools it hardens to give a protective finish and can be left matt or buffed to a soft sheen.
-This process give a soft, barely black finish with attractive variegated patina.
+This process give a soft, barely black finish with attractive variegated patina of natural hues.
 Blacksmiths have used beeswax to seal their metalwork for centuries – our own ‘special recipe’ beeswax finish is enhanced only slightly for modern times!

 Some of our natural black pieces are also then coated with a clear satin lacquer.
 This covers and seals the surface, which can be desirable for products which have any direct contact with fabrics, as there is a slight chance of wax transfer with the beeswax finish.